omnivector-solutions/armasec/CONTRIBUTING.rst

 Conduct
 =======

 Everyone's conduct should be respectful and friendly.
-For most folks, these things don't need to be spelled out.
+For most people, these things don't need to be spelled out.
 However, to establish a baseline of acceptable conduct, the armasec project expects contributors to adhere to a customized version of the